BrunoCardosoFS/NaxiStudio/README.md

   - Manual audio mixing.
   - Precise control over transitions, volumes, and effects.
   - Perfect for live broadcasts and operations that require constant intervention.
-- **Recommended for**: Technical teams who prefer to adjust every detail of the programming or for live shows with real-time interactions.
+- **Recommended for**: Teams that prefer to fine-tune every programming detail or for live shows with real-time interactions.

 #### NaxiStudio Player Flow
 - **Ideal for**: Radio stations looking for practicality and automation in broadcasting.